 Still I was pretty happy for my good soak – I popped in and out of the water every few minutes to prevent myself from getting too chilly, and by the time I was done I was feeling super refreshed and my skin felt pretty soft as well.
 I saw this video from Heels to Wheels where she had a hot tub in her cabin.
 I kinda wish I had one too.

-If you venture a little further along the road from the Cold Spring facility and head towards the park right next to the Cold Springs carpark, you will see the cutest little stream covered with a beautiful rainbow canopy of umbrellas.
+If you venture further along the road from the Cold Spring Park, you’ll find the Experience Area next to the open-air carpark.
+It’s a cute little stream covered with a beautiful rainbow canopy of umbrellas.
 This stream draws from the same cold spring mineral water source as the Su’ao Cold Spring.

 It is also completely free.
 Hooray!

-Look out for Old Mr Xiao around the stream area (more about him below).
+Look out for Old Mr Xiao around the stream area.
 He was one of the people responsible for building this free cold springs!
 I first met him in Su’ao back in 2016, and these days he mans a drinks cart on a motorbike and remains a fountain of knowledge on everything to do with the Su’ao Cold Spring.

-Local residents that I chatted with attest to his expertise – one older gentleman told us how he had consulted Mr Xiao when constructing his own private cold spring pool nearby and generously invited us to check it out. – See those pix of his private pool in My Favourite Taiwan Hot Springs post.
+Local residents that I chatted with attest to his expertise – one older gentleman told us how he had consulted Mr Xiao when constructing his own private cold spring pool nearby and generously invited us to check it out.
+See those pix of the private cold spring pool in My Favourite Taiwan Hot Springs post.

-I definitely had a great afternoon in Su’ao, but all the cooling benefits of my cold soak were probably washed away by the very long and rainy afternoon hike I did to nearby Nanfang’ao.
+I definitely had a great afternoon in Su’ao, but all the cooling benefits of my cold soak were probably washed away by the very long and rainy afternoon hike I did to nearby Nanfang’ao later on.
 Check out this post on all the things you can do in Nanfang’ao, including eat super fresh seafood and get an amazing coastal view.